-These are available in blocks of six for up to 12 students.
+These are available in blocks of six sessions for up to 12 students.

-We also recruit and train Wellbeing Mentors from years 9+ whose role it is to promote emotional wellbeing within the school, act as a listening ear and signpost students to support.
-These mentors will receive four 1 hr training sessions and will continue to be met with on a termly basis to monitor their progress.
-Members of school staff will be nominated (voluntarily) to support the wellbeing mentors on a regular basis.
+We can also recruit and train Wellbeing Mentors from years 9+ whose role it is to promote emotional wellbeing within the school, act as a listening ear and signpost students to support.
+The mentors will receive four 1 hr training sessions created by the Anna Freud centre and can benefit from follow up meetings with Dorset Mind.
+Once training has been provided, it is the school’s responsibility to implement the programme accordingly.